openkruise/kruise/docs/proposals/20201024-broadcastcronjob.md

 ## Summary

-This controller will help developers to run a job in specific schedule and on to all nodes in the cluster.
+This controller will be very generic and will have implementations to help developers to run a job or any CRD in specific schedule.

 ## Motivation

-- Developer may come across a use-case when some job needs to be executed on all the nodes and with some specific schedule.
+- Developer may come across a use-case when some job needs to be executed on at a specific schedule.
 - Found same use-case requirement in Issues #251 and I got motivated to implement it

 ### Goals

-- Implementing a custom controller for BroadcastCronJob which acts like CronJob but it schedules BroadcastJob
+- Implementing a custom controller for AdvancedCronJob which acts like CronJob but it schedules Job/BroadcastJob or other CRD

 ## Proposal

-- Adding a new CRD and controller for BroadcastCronJob
+- Adding a new CRD and controller for AdvancedCronJob

 ### User Stories

 - Implement a CRD which contains below fields and a controller which honors all the fields and reconciles accordingly.
 ```
 apiVersion: apps.kruise.io/v1alpha1
-kind: BroadcastCronJob
+kind: AdvancedCronJob
 metadata:
-  name: broadcastcronjob-sample
+  name: AdvancedCronJob-sample
 spec:
   schedule: "* * * * *"
   concurrencyPolicy: Replace
   paused: false
   successfulJobsHistoryLimit: 3
   failedJobsHistoryLimit: 3
+  jobTemplate: #user can provide only one template at a time
   broadcastJobTemplate:
     spec:
       template: